Congenital Brain and Spinal Anomalies

 A stroke is an injury to the brain caused by reduced or blocked flow in an artery supplying oxygen-rich blood to the brain.
 Stroke in newborns the most typical form of pediatric stroke.
 Stroke in older children is less common, but it remains a risk in children with congenital heart disease, some types of cancer, certain inherited blood clotting disorders, and other conditions.

-The Pediatric Stroke Program at Johns Hopkins All Children's Hospital not only provides world-class clinical care, but also gives patients and families access to the latest research developments and the newest therapies.
+The Pediatric Stroke Program at Johns Hopkins All Children's Hospital not only provides high-quality clinical care, but also gives patients and families access to the latest research developments and the newest therapies.

 Spina Bifida and other neural tube defects